crutchcorn/ReikazeRamblesRedux/content/reikaze/posts/why-kirby-canvas-curse-is-my-favorite-kirby-game-1685778872/index.md

 ![](./jnuabl5lytfdkzvsgzve.jpg)

-It seems like *Canvas Curse *was the start of a trend for Kirby spinoffs, with visuals that are eccentric and off beat, but very pretty.
+It seems like *Canvas Curse* was the start of a trend for Kirby spinoffs, with visuals that are eccentric and off beat, but very pretty.
 This game takes a mosaic painting look, and I love it, especially the backgrounds of the game.
 It's really nice and unlike anything I've ever seen, which keeps you interested in the levels and what's to come up in the future.

 ***

 # A Seriously Stimulating Soundtrack

 Take any song from any Kirby game you know and smash it into bits.
 Take that broken soundtrack, make it techno, and add a trippy soundfont.
 Congratulations!
-You've just made the soundtrack in *Canvas Curse, *a wonderful soundtrack of unique, almost unrecognizable remixes that I adore.
+You've just made the soundtrack in *Canvas Curse*, a wonderful soundtrack of unique, almost unrecognizable remixes that I adore.
 They feel like they fit the new levels really well, but they are obviously homages to Kirby games of the past.
 I'm a big fan of the soundtrack, and it helps to create...

 ***